 At cluster level, all the messaging related operations cease to work.
 Below, you can check a list of potential symptoms:

-- The remote trigger operations that use the Operations Center to trigger jobs on a different master do not work anymore.
+- The remote trigger operations that use the Operations Center to trigger jobs on a different controller do not work anymore.

-- The Move / Copy operations that use Operations Center to move or copy jobs among masters do not work anymore.
+- The Move / Copy operations that use Operations Center to move or copy jobs among controllers do not work anymore.

 And we can see in the logs a stacktrace similar to the one shown below: